utkarshp21/distributed-systems-project/README.md

 Functionality:

     1) Enter emailid to follow a user
+    2) Enter emailid to unfollow a user
-    2) Enter tweet message to tweet
+    3) Enter tweet message to tweet
-    3) Click on feed to see five recent tweets of your followers
+    4) Click on feed to see five recent tweets of your followers
-    4) Signout -> Destroys the cookie and removes the token for user
+    5) Signout -> Destroys the cookie and removes the token for user

 ## Test cases: